mark-watson/Java-AI-Book/manuscript/kgc.md

  *
  * For documentation see my book "Practical Artificial Intelligence Programming
  * With Java", chapter "Automatically Generating Data for Knowledge Graphs"
- * at https://leanpub.com/javaai that can be read for free online.
+ * at https://leanpub.com/javaai that can be read free online.
  *
  */